apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Putin says gunmen who raided Moscow concert hall tried to escape to Ukraine.
-Kyiv denies involvement**
+**Fulton County DA Fani Willis says despite efforts to slow down Trump case, ‘the train is coming’**

-You can read more about it [here](https://apnews.com/article/russia-moscow-krasnogorsk-gunmen-concert-hall-fire-97e321c3c477ece36d4fb32f50fa0e8a).
+You can read more about it [here](https://nypost.com/2024/03/23/us-news/fulton-county-da-fani-willis-says-despite-efforts-to-slow-down-trump-case-the-train-is-coming/).

 ## Requirements
 - Python 3.8